Seller's Tips: How to Offer a Multiple-purchase Discount to Your eBay Buyers When Your Listings Offer Free Shipping!

 eBay is encouraging sellers to use free shipping on their listings.

 I have no opinion either way about using free shipping or charging shipping.
-In fact, as an eBay buyer, I look at total price and decide whether or not I want to buy an item.
+In fact, as an eBay buyer, I look at the total price and decide whether or not I want to buy an item.

-However, to stay competitive and to increase your sell-through rates, it might be a good idea to evaluation how to offer discounts on multi-item purchases when you offer free shipping.
+However, to stay competitive and to increase your sell-through rates, it might be a good idea to evaluate how to offer discounts on multi-item purchases when you offer free shipping.
 This is for sellers who sell like-items or a variety of items.